jcjorel/jesse-ai-best-practices/working_backwards/current/pr_faq_draft.md

 # PRESS RELEASE

-## JESSE AI Best Practices Framework Launches Intelligent Context Server
+## JESSE AI Best Practices Framework Launches Context Server
-Revolutionary MCP server eliminates 2-3 hours daily lost to AI context setup for development teams GrowthTech, DevCorp, and TechForward among companies using intelligent context management OPEN SOURCE – June 26, 2025
+MCP server eliminates 2-3 hours daily lost to AI context setup for development teams GrowthTech, DevCorp, and TechForward among companies using automatic context loading OPEN SOURCE – June 26, 2025

 **Senior developers can now eliminate the 2-3 hours daily lost to AI context setup and focus entirely on building features with JESSE AI Best Practices Framework, a comprehensive system that transforms AI coding assistants into intelligent, knowledge-aware development partners.
 Starting today, development teams can install the framework from GitHub and immediately benefit from persistent context management and automated knowledge capture.**

 Today, Senior/Lead Developers at growth companies lose valuable development time restarting context and re-explaining project details, coding standards, and architectural decisions to AI assistants every development session when working on complex features.
 This means spending 2-3 hours per day managing context loss and explaining project details instead of building features, making it difficult to achieve the 30%+ productivity gains that AI assistants promise.

-JESSE Framework addresses this by introducing an intelligent MCP Context Server that provides background-scanning capabilities with semantic context database and intent-driven context selection.
-Development teams can now benefit from instant context loading that replaces slow prompt engineering, background codebase scanning with file purpose indexing, and progressive intelligence that learns project architecture over time.
-This differs from existing AI coding approaches because it combines persistent knowledge management with AI-powered context intelligence, creating the only solution that provides both automatic context preservation and intelligent context selection.
+JESSE Framework addresses this by introducing an MCP Context Server that scans codebases up to 10,000 files in under 60 seconds and loads complete project context in 2-3 seconds instead of 15-30 minutes of manual explanation.
+Development teams can now benefit from instant context loading that replaces slow prompt engineering, background codebase scanning that identifies file purposes and relationships, and context that gets smarter as it learns project patterns over time.
+This differs from existing AI coding approaches because it combines persistent knowledge storage with automatic context loading, creating the only solution that preserves context between sessions and loads it instantly.

 "We built JESSE Framework because we experienced this context loss problem ourselves and saw how it was holding back development teams everywhere," said Jean-Charles Jorel, Principal Solutions Architect.
 "Every developer using AI assistants faces the same frustration - explaining the same project details over and over.
 We created JESSE to eliminate that waste so developers can focus on what they do best: building amazing software."

 To get started, development teams install JESSE Framework from GitHub with a simple command and configure the MCP server with automatic detection of existing projects.
 They can then initialize their knowledge base with guided project context capture and experience their first instant context load demonstrating immediate productivity gains.
 The experience integrates seamlessly with existing Cline workflows and development tools, requiring no changes to current processes while providing intelligent context that improves team consistency and code quality.

-"I used to spend 20-30 minutes every morning explaining our microservices architecture and coding conventions to my AI assistant," said Sarah Chen, Senior Software Engineer at GrowthTech.
-"With JESSE Framework, I open my development environment and instantly have full project context available.
-My team's productivity has increased by 30% because we focus on building features instead of managing AI context."
+"I used to spend 20-30 minutes every morning re-explaining our microservices setup to ChatGPT - which endpoints connect where, our naming conventions, all that stuff," said Sarah Chen, Senior Software Engineer at GrowthTech.
+"Now I just open Cline and say 'update the user service' and it already knows our architecture.
+I actually get to write code instead of giving the same project tour every day."

-"Our development team struggled with inconsistent AI-generated code quality because everyone explained our codebase differently to their assistants," said Michael Rodriguez, Tech Lead at DevCorp.
-"JESSE Framework gives our entire team the same intelligent context, so our code quality is consistent and our onboarding time for new developers has been cut in half."
+"My biggest headache was junior developers getting different answers from AI because they explained our patterns differently," said Michael Rodriguez, Tech Lead at DevCorp.
+"One person would say 'we use REST APIs' while another explained our specific error handling.
+Now everyone's AI assistant has the same understanding of our codebase, so the code quality is way more consistent."

-"The background scanning capability is brilliant - it learns our codebase architecture without impacting performance," said Lisa Wang, Engineering Manager at TechForward.
-"The framework gets smarter about our project over time, making suggestions that align perfectly with our patterns and conventions."
+"I was worried about another background process eating up CPU, but honestly I forgot it was running until it caught an API inconsistency yesterday," said Lisa Wang, Engineering Manager at TechForward.
+"It pointed out that our payment service was using a deprecated endpoint that would have caused a production issue."

 To get started with JESSE AI Best Practices Framework, visit github.com/jesse-ai-framework.
 For more information about AI coding productivity and development team optimization, visit docs.jesse-framework.dev.